 Dr. Benjamin Levy of the ACG Public Relations Committee invited musical guests for this virtual event that brought together the ACG community to focus attention on colorectal cancer screening.
 ACG’s goal was to tap the connection and energy that music creates to shine a light on the importance of colorectal cancer prevention!

 Full List of Performers

 David Broza – Internationally renowned Israeli singer-songwriter, recognized for his dynamic guitar performances and humanitarian efforts.
-His signature sound brings together the influence of Spanish flamenco, American folk, rock and roll, and poetry.
+His signature sound brings together the influence of Spanish flamenco, American folk, rock music, and poetry.

 K.F.
 Jacques – Hip-Hop Artist, Singer and Songwriter who combines hip-hop with opera

-Davis Senior High School Baroque Ensemble – Students from Davis Senior High School in Davis, CA, with guest violinist Ronald Hsu, MD, FACG, ACG’s Governor for Northern California
+Davis Senior High School Baroque Ensemble performing with violinist Rachel Barton Pine and her daughter violinist Sylvia Pine – Students from Davis Senior High School in Davis, CA, with guest violinist Ronald Hsu, MD, FACG, ACG’s Governor from Northern California

 Special Message from Katie Couric

 A Message from Katie Couric to Colorectal Cancer Screening Champions and ACG